polyfy/polylith/readme.md

 ```

 Here are some additional tips on how to work with interfaces:
-- Functions can be sorted in alphabetical order in the interface, while we can freely arrange them in the implementation.
+- Functions can be sorted in alphabetical order in the interface, while we can freely arrange them in the implementation namespace(s).
 - The interface can expose the name of the entity, e.g. `sell [car]`, while the implementing function can do the
   destructuring, e.g. `sell [{:keys [model type color]}]` which sometimes can improve the readability.
 - If we have a [multi-arity function](http://clojure-doc.org/articles/language/functions.html#multi-arity-functions)